 - Customers can give you direct feedback about what problems they have so that you can provide the best solutions.

 - If they don’t buy when you first offer a product, you can contact them again with other offers.

 To start collecting email address and building a high-quality list, you first sign up with an email service provider.
 This is where you'll make a sign-up box to place on your website.

-I recommend ConvertKit because it’s the best email service I've found.
+I recommend ConvertKit because it's the best email service I've found.
 You can get started with ConvertKit here.

 With ConvertKit, you can add opt-in boxes to your site, set up free email courses, sort subscribers, and send automated emails to your list.

 Click here to get a 1 Month Free Trial at ConvertKit and start building your list today.

 Nobody hands over their contact information without good reason.